 Our vision is to serve our diverse community and its neighbors through a commitment to inclusion, integrity, credibility, and relevance.
 We will be an institution that facilitates the recognition and understanding of the region’s nation-shaping history through exploration of our past, illumination of the present, and envisioning of the future.

-For twenty-five years, the FAM has been a steward of our community’s stories, objects, and art.
+For thirty years, the FAM has been a steward of our community’s stories, objects, and art.
 Today, the museum is in an exciting phase of transition.
-Looking forward to its next twenty-five years, the FAM will focus on meeting the ever-changing needs of the community.
+Looking forward to its next thirty years, the FAM will focus on meeting the ever-changing needs of the community.

 While the history of the region is in many ways unique, it is also parallels the history of our nation.
 The stories told at the museum are the stories of human experience that reach across generations.